 4. Do free things at your destination.

 That sounds obvious, yes, but doing free things at your destination is a necessary component of traveling on a post-grad budget.
 Depending on where you go, there are plenty of options for enjoying your time while spending little-to-no money doing so.

 For instance, museums in London are free.
-Museums in Paris usually have a fee; however, the Louvreoffers free admission during certain times: from October to March, Sundays are free entry to all, and on Friday evenings between 6 p.m. to 9:45 p.m., anyone under the age of 26 - regardless of nationality - can visit for free.
+Museums in Paris usually have a fee; however, the Louvre offers free admission during certain time of the week.
 Do some research about what you’re interested in doing and seeing during your trip to see if offers like these are available.

 Want a guided tour of your city?
 See if a “free” walking tour is offered.
 We did one of these in Edinburgh; the tour was led by an unforgettably enthusiastic Scottish man, and at the end of it we were invited to tip based on what we saw fit.
 Check with those who work at your accommodation as they should be knowledgeable about low to no-cost attractions, like guided walking tours.

 Honestly, though, the most memorable moments of travel consist of getting lost in the city or area you’re visiting.
-As my favorite travel writer Bill Bryson penned, “Traveling is more fun-- hell, life is more fun--if you can treat it as a series of impulses.”
+As my favorite travel writer Bill Bryson penned, “Traveling is more fun—hell, life is more fun—if you can treat it as a series of impulses.”
 My favorite memories of London consist of city wanders, the new Mumford and Sons’ album streaming through my ears with only whim as my guide.
-In fact, the unplanned meanders in all of my travels—from Boston to New Zealand to all the others—remain as some of my fondest memories.
+In fact, the unplanned meanders in all of my travels—from Boston to Los Angeles to Norway to New Zealand to all the others—remain as some of my fondest memories.
 Not only is exploring absolutely free, but it may turn out to be the best part of your trip.

 See How to Travel on a Budget: Part 1 for five tips on how to save while planning your trip.